femboyfin/dbdideas/survivor_perks.md

   - Emergency Med-Kits were originally chosen because they stood out for self-healing.
 As this is no longer the case and this is an otherwise weak perk, guaranteeing a purple Med-Kit which also incentivizes use of the perk altruistically should noticeably increase the strength of the perk without much risk.
 - Now silences the audible range of all noises related to the Unlocking interaction **completely** *(was by -16 metres)*
   - Mild increase to the strength of an inherently low-benefit stat to increase perk strength
-- Now also Reduces the audible range of all noises related to the Rummaging interaction **completely**.
+- Now also Reduces the audible range of all noises related to the Rummaging interaction **completely**
   - Enables synergy with other chest perks while slightly increasing perk strength and synergizing with the below changes
 - Now uses an Activate Ability prompt to get the Med-Kit from the chest, rather than being automatic
   - Provides more user choice on when you'd like to retrieve your Med-Kit.
 Prevents the awkward situation where you're trying to go for a hail mary play searching a chest for a key, only to be shot in the foot by your own perk.